2024 KGRI Working Papers

-A Proposal for a Digital Platform for Behavioral Change to Extend Healthy Life Expectancy toward 2040 (English Version)
+Proposal for a Behavioral Transformative Digital Platform for Extending Healthy Life Expectancy Aimed at 2040

 The Extending Healthy Life Expectancy Project of the Keio University Global Research Institute (KGRI) 2040 Independence and Self-Respect Project aims to design and propose a social system that connects multiple health services, which utilize various research seeds, in an interoperable manner in order to realize a sound extension of healthy life expectancy in the super-aged society of 2040.
 This working paper, as part of the activities of the Extending Healthy Life Expectancy Project, describes the examination of new health services and social systems for achieving the extension of healthy life expectancy in 2040.
 From predictions based on the current situation and future challenges regarding health in Japan, we focus on behavioral change for health maintenance and promotion as a key area, and propose new health services and a system for implementing these services to contribute to solving health-related issues.